 Incidents should be reported to the ESS Technical Contact and registered in the online incident reporting system, TIA (from the Swedish "Teknisk Informationssystem om Arbetsmiljö").

 The following personal protective equipment is mandatory at the worksite:

-- Safety helmet (white for officers, blue for site operatives "workers") (EN 397)
+- Safety helmet (white for supervisors, blue for site operatives "workers") (EN 397)

 - Safety goggles (EN 166).
 Helmets with visors are not an approved substitute for safety glasses.

 - Protective shoes (toe cap and puncture-resistant soles) (EN ISO 20345)

 - High-visibility clothing on the upper body (Yellow unless other specified) (EN 471 class 2)

 - Long trousers

 Personal protective equipment must be used to provide adequate protection against ill health and accidents.

 The contractor is responsible for providing its personnel with the correct personal protective equipment.
 The user is responsible for maintaining and storing the equipment to retain its protective properties and hygienic standard.